 The BALSATECH environment variable specifies a Verilog target implementation.
-Particular implementation styles, as well as the Verilog simulator to be used, can be specified.
+Particular implementation styles, as well as the Verilog simulator to be used, can be specified as described in "Setting the BALSATECH environment variable" on page 126.

 If the balsa test harness file has not been generated, the command balsa-c test-SimDemo_try must be run first..